JavierOrtunoRoig/arkanoid-game/README.md

 ## How to Play
 - Use the arrow keys or a gamepad to control the paddle and bounce the ball.
-- Destroy all bricks to win!
+- Destroy all blocks to win!

 ## Features
 Play Arkanoid on your computer using the keyboard or a gamepad.